keithballdotnet/arx/README.md

 Keys are encrypted and stored on disk/couchbase, using a master key which is derived using [PBKDF2](http://en.wikipedia.org/wiki/PBKDF2) from a passphrase when run in pure software mode.

-### Alxclient - Command Line Interface
+### Arxclient - Command Line Interface

-Alxclient is a command line interface which can be used to manage and interact with arx.
+Arxclient is a command line interface which can be used to manage and interact with arx.

 ## Features